DataWorkz-DE/Dataworkz-site/content/english/timeline/timeline-13.md

 ---

-Met elkaar ongestoord overdag in de woonkamer bezig zijn met techniek.
-Dat noemen we Codecamp en doen we op mooie lokaties in vakantiehuisjes - deze keer met ons zustertje Skyworkz.
-We leren Golang, bouwen een Kubernetes cluster, doen Cloud Analytics in AWS en leren over transfer learning.
+Working on technology together, undisturbed in the living room.
+We call this Codecamp and we do it at beautiful locations in holiday homes - this time with our sister company Skyworkz.
+We learn Golang, build a Kubernetes cluster, do Cloud Analytics in AWS and learn about transfer learning.